 “Every great and deep difficulty bears in itself its own solution.
 It forces us to change our thinking in order to find it.”

-If pain is like the check engine light on your dashboard, then you may be able to turn it off with a bit of quick ‘maintenance’, but if the problem is being generated by a deeper ongoing issue then the light will eventually come back on again.
-Relying on pain killers is like removing the bulb for a few hours at a time; medication may ease the pain but it does little or nothing to prevent it returning, or the underlying issue worsening – although of course in the short term they can be very useful to enable important activities like earning a living and getting some sleep.
+If pain is like the check engine light on your dashboard, then you may be able to turn it off with a bit of quick ‘maintenance’, but, if the problem is being generated by a deeper ongoing issue, then sooner or later that warning light will come back on again.
+Relying on pain killers is like removing the bulb for a few hours at a time; medication may ease the pain but it does little or nothing to prevent pain returning, or your underlying issue from worsening – although of course in the short term medication can be very useful to enable important activities like earning a living, and getting some sleep.

 Sciatica and my ongoing learning process…

 Sciatica has been a reliable teacher of mine for much of my adult life.
-Until a couple of years ago I thought I had it sorted, and then two weeks of flu and relative immobility brought it back into my life.
-Of course I was delighted to get a chance to figure out what it had to teach me this time.
-I will share what I have learned so far with you: your own pains may be teaching you similar things, or they may have entirely different messages for you; don’t ignore them, give them the respect and attention they require.
+Until a couple of years ago I thought I had it under control, and then two weeks of flu and relative immobility brought it back into my life.
+Of course I was delighted to get a chance to figure out why my old friend was back and what it had to teach me this time around…

 Pay attention to the warning signs

 Pain is what your brain uses to tell you that you have a problem that requires attention and action.
 My sciatica appeared after I had refused to recognise that my frequent injuries in dance classes were a sign that something needed to change in my treatment of myself.